OntarioTech-CS-program/lab05-solution/api/README.md

    2. have CORS enabled `"Access-Control-Allow-Origin"`, you will have to set the proper origin (e.g., `http://localhost:8448/`)
 3. have the status code `200`

-This returns a proper HTTP response instead of just a `String` and allows you to set other relevant HTTP headers.
+>In lab 3 you were never actually returning a `String` to the website, if you check the developer tools of your browser
+>you'll see that a proper HTTP response was sent from Glassfish to the browser that contains the proper information.
+>
+>You are doing the same thing in this lab, instead of having Glassfish take care of it for you, you are making your own HTTP
+>response and tailoring it to what its function is.